Lycosura: Overview of the site

 The site of Lycosura occupies a hill of 632 m in the wooded, mountainous region south of the river Plataniston.
 The Sanctuary of Despoina is sited in a declivity on the north-eastern face of the hill occupied by the city.
-The temple and considerable remains of the cult statuary group were discovered in 1889 CE by the Greek Archaeological Service, well before the advent of stratographic excavation techniques.
-Dating of the finds and structures thus remains problematic, although later excavations and studies have attempted to clarify the situation.
+The temple and considerable remains of the cult statuary group were discovered in 1889 by the Greek Archaeological Service, well before the advent of stratographic excavation techniques.
+Dating of the finds and structures thus remains problematic.
 While the site of the city remains largely unexcavated, the sanctuary of Despoina has been uncovered thoroughly and consists of a temple, a stoa, an area of theater-like seats, three altars, and an enigmatic structure conventionally called the Megaron.
-Pausanias also describes a temple of Artemis Hegemone (Artemis the Leader) at the entrance to the sanctuary on its eastern side; to date, this structure and a number of others mentioned by the author have not been identified archaeologically.
-Traces of the temenos wall (boundary of the sacred area) have been detected on the north and the east sides of the sanctuary; thus, the southern and western limits of the sacred area are unknown.
+Pausanias also describes a temple of Artemis Hegemone (Artemis the Leader) at the entrance to the sanctuary on its eastern side.
+Traces of the temenos wall (boundary of the sacred area) have been detected on the north and the east sides of the sanctuary but the southern and western limits of the sacred area are unknown.